dperuo/wws/_posts/2013-08-27-important.md

 Good eating, sleeping, and stress management skills may be discussed as part of your program.

 ### Payments and Session Info
-All sessions are paid for in advance.
+All sessions and subscriptions are paid for in advance.
 We offer an automatic renewal option to make this process easier.
-If you opt in for automatic renewal, you give us permission to charge your credit card each time your training package reaches 2 sessions or less.
-We will email you a confirmation before charging your card.
+If you opt in for automatic renewal, you give us permission to charge your credit card each time your training package or subscription is up for renewal.
 You can cancel automatic renewal at any time.

 ### Refunds
 If you’re a new client and don't like what we do after your first two sessions with us, we'll give you a full refund.
 After that, sessions are non-refundable, but can be transferred to another person.